 - Layerless Natural Transition: Matching the color transition of natural teeth from cervical to incisal, 3D zironia has a smooth color gradient without visible layer.

 - Fast Delivery: 3D zironia is the leading digital solution in the field of Zirconia materials.
 The excellent characteristics of the material itself, combined with the 3D zironia rapid aesthetic solution will help laboratories to finalize and deliver Zirconia restorations within 24 hours.

 Dental zirconia blank prosthetics are commonly formed and machined from partially sintered blanks, like those produced by CeramTec, thanks to increased reliability and fewer intense machining demands.
-While there has been extensive research and experimentation on the optimisation of key processes like as pressing and sintering, there were inevitably visiting knowledge gaps for such a newly realised technology.
+While there has been extensive research and experimentation on the optimization of key processes like pressing and sintering, there were inevitably visiting knowledge gaps for such a newly realized technology.
 It’ll be beneficial to CeramTec and to the prosthodontic industry if new and alternative sintering techniques, like two-step sintering, were investigated for their dental zirconia blanks.
 Experimentation with two-step sintering has shown leads in improving mechanical properties.
-There is no significant cost increase related to this method compared to conventional sintering, as similar equipment is utilised for both.
+There is no significant cost increase related to this method compared to conventional sintering, as similar equipment is utilized for both.
 The target of further investigations would be to optimize key parameters like hardness, flexural strength, and grain growth and size, whilst maintaining the superior aesthetic properties they possess.
 These may be compared to the results of the prescribed sintering conditions, and to products fully processed from green zirconia powder.

 - 3D Pro Multilayer Zirconia Blocks Zircon zahn System